-Tommy Kha is a Brooklyn and Memphis-based photographer and artist.
+Tommy Kha is a photographer based between Brooklyn and Memphis.

-He is a recipient of the En Foco Photography Fellowship, the Jessie and Dolph Smith Emeritus Award, a former Center for Photography at Woodstock artist-in-residence, a former resident at Light Work and Fountainhead.
+He is a recipient of the En Foco Photography Fellowship, the Jessie and Dolph Smith Emeritus Award, a former artist-in-residence at Center for Photography at Woodstock, Light Work, and most recently Fountainhead.

-In December 2015, Kha published his first monograph, A Real Imitation, through Aint-Bad Editions.
+In December 2015, together with Aint-Bad Editions, Kha published his first monograph, A Real Imitation.

 He occasionally performs, writes, and appears in some films, most recently appearing in Laurie Simmons’ feature, My Art.
 Kha holds an MFA in Photography from Yale University.

 “I am this space my body believes in.”
 Neon Vernacular, Yusef Komunyakaa